Recent Advances in Optimal Transport for Machine Learning: Reinforcement Learning

 \subsection{Policy Optimization}

-\gls{po} focuses on manipulating the policy $\pi$ for maximizing $\eta(\pi)$.
-In this section we focus on gradient-based approaches (e.g.~\cite{sutton1999policy}).
-The idea of these methods rely on parametrizing $\pi = \pi_{\theta}$ so that training consists on maximizing $\eta(\theta) = \eta(\pi_{\theta})$.
+\gls{po} focuses on searching for a policy $\pi$ that maximizes $\eta(\pi)$.
+In this section we focus on gradient-based approaches (e.g.,~\cite{sutton1999policy}), who parametrize $\pi = \pi_{\theta}$ so that training consists on maximizing $\eta(\theta) = \eta(\pi_{\theta})$.
 However, as~\cite{liu2017stein} remarks, these algorithms suffer from high variance and slow convergence. \cite{liu2017stein} thus propose a distributional view.
 Let $P$ be a distribution over $\theta$, they propose the following optimization problem,

 where $P_{0}$ is a prior, and $\alpha > 0$ controls regularization.
 The minimum of equation~\ref{eq:liu_variational_rl} implies $P(\theta) \propto \text{exp}(\eta(\pi_{\theta})/\alpha)$.
 From a Bayesian perspective, $P(\theta)$ is the posterior distribution, whereas $\text{exp}(\eta(\pi_{\theta})/\alpha)$ is the likelihood function.
-As discussed in~\cite{zhang2018policy}, this formulation can be written in terms of gradient flows in the space of probability distributions (see~\cite{ambrosio2008gradient} for further details).
+As discussed in~\cite{zhang2018policy}, this formulation can be written in terms of gradient flows in the space of probability distributions (see~\cite{ambrosio2008gradient,santambrogio2017euclidean} for further details).
 First, consider the functional,

 For Itó-diffusion~\cite{jordan1998variational}, optimizing $F$ w.r.t. $P$ becomes,